Cleaning and biomass boiler maintenance.

 If you run your boiler all year round a high usage contract may be applicable to cover the hours your boiler will be operational per annum.

-Our standard service includes
+Our standard service in more detail.

 - Inspect and clean heat exchanger (clean on non-HVA systems)